Lotiq/SMART_Wire/information/usefulinfo.md

 There are different shapes and sizes of SMAs.
 Some of the most common shapes are helical springs and plain straight wires.
 Other, less known are torsion and flat springs.
 For beginners I would recommend using helical springs or straight wires, as both are quite common and easy to get.

 The diameter of the wire matters a lot.
-As in most electronics applications such wires are activated through resistive heating and resistance of the wire depends a lot on the thickness, thinner wires being more resistive and usually require higher voltage power supply.
+As in most electronics applications such wires are activated through resistive heating and resistance of the wire depends a lot on the thickness with thinner wires being more resistive and usually requiring higher voltage power supply.
 Thicker wires, on the other hand have very small resistance, and therefore usually require a lot more current at lower voltage for the same length.
-Flexinol wires are one of the type which are supplied with a datasheet which includes recommended current.Therefore, they are easier to get started with, although [SMART_Wire library](https://github.com/Lotiq/SMART_Wire) can deduce the required current for any wire.
+Flexinol wires are one of the type which are supplied with a datasheet which includes recommended current.Therefore, they are easier to get started with, although [SMART_Wire library](https://github.com/Lotiq/SMART_Wire) can deduce the required current for almost any NiTi wire.

 ## Wire Training

-Flexinol wire comes pre-trained and overheating this wire might reduce its SM properties.
+Flexinol wires come pre-trained and overheating those wires might reduce their SM properties.
 This is usually true for most TWSM wires - they come pre-trained and are easier to damage by overheating.
 On the other hand, OWSM wires don't necessarily come pre-trained.
 In some cases you can get raw Nitinol which doesn't have a particular shape, but rather whatever shape it was extruded in.
 In some cases you might need to re-train their remembered shape.
-Most NiTi wires are trained in a 510C (950F) environment (note: **this is not activation temperature**, but rather training temperature which is much higher) and need to be fixed it place, as they would exhibit superelastic property mentioned earlier, when the environment is hotter than the activation temperature.
-The necessary time for the wire to heat up depends on wire thickness, with thinner wires needing about 30s - 1min and thicker up to 20 mins.
+Most NiTi wires are trained in a 510C (950F) environment (note: **this is not activation temperature**, but rather training temperature which is much higher) and need to be fixed in place while being trained, as they would exhibit superelastic property mentioned earlier and try to change their shape, when the environment is hotter than the activation temperature.
+The necessary time for the wire to heat up depends on wire thickness, with thinner wires needing about 30s - 1min and thicker ones up to 20 mins.
 After this part is finished, the wire should be quenched (cold water could be used).

 Although training could be performed with a help of blowtorch and plyers, the uneven heating of the wire can create spot overheating and permanently damage remove SM properties.
-Small kilns are great option as they provide uniform heating and the temperature could be regulated.
+Small kilns are a great option as they provide uniform heating and the temperature could be regulated.
 In order to fix the wire in place several techniques could be used.
 First, wire could be casted into [mould of sand and plaster](https://www.youtube.com/watch?v=V9quSyg8oj4&t=1s) that could be dried out and crushed after.
 Alternatively, a perforated sheet of high temperature resistance material can be used with screws to pin down the wire at required places.

 ## Advice On Projects